What is Christian Meditation?

 Coronavirus: Resources for meditators

-We have set up a page with suggestions to help you stay connected with other meditators while we follow the guidelines on managing the coronavirus.
+We have a page with suggestions to help you stay connected with other meditators while we follow the guidelines on managing the coronavirus.
 On this page we have shared communications from Fr Laurence, the Spiritual Director of WCCM worldwide, and from the UK leadership team so that they reach as many meditators as possible.

 There is information about how to access and setup online meditation groups and details of new WCCM and CCS videos aimed at children in isolation.